sentomarco/STM32-NUCLEO-oscilloscope/README.md

 ![image](https://user-images.githubusercontent.com/70527145/171265138-6017b8e3-859c-4ee2-a4b3-175d239ae375.png)

-It can work out of the box with a STM32F401RE board by flashing on it the contenent of the STM_CUBE_BUILD directory as shown in the following.
+It can work out of the box with a STM32F401RE board by flashing on it the content of the STM_CUBE_BUILD directory as shown in the following.
 Anyway it is shown how to use it on every board compatible with the STM32CubeIDE.

 Input channels: 2